ouvroir/icofom2021/src/publications/icofom2021-manuelina-maria-duarte-candido.md

 remaining for decades locked in the storehouse (Knowles, 2013).
 Therefore, their potential for academic, cultural and touristic uses remains unexplored, undermining their social relevance.
-In Brazil, the national historical-social narrative obliterates indigenous people's material cultures and history (Cury et al., 2012).
+In Brazil, the national historical-social narrative obliterates indigenous people’s material cultures and history (Cury et al., 2012).

 Assuming that digital technologies can foster access to indigenous